engtuncay/engtuncay.github.io/svelte/arts/art-svelte-for-new-developers.md

 Once installed, you'll have access to three new commands:

+- `node my-file.js`

-- node my-file.js — runs the JavaScript in my-file.js
+runs the JavaScript in my-file.js

+- npm [arguments]

-- npm [subcommand] — npm is a way to install 'packages' that your application depends on, such as the svelte package
+npm is a way to install 'packages' that your application depends on, such as the svelte package

+- npx [arguments]

-- npx [subcommand] — a convenient way to run programs available on npm without permanently installing them
+a convenient way to run programs available on npm without permanently installing them

 # Installing a text editor

 To write code, you need a good editor.
 The most popular choice is Visual Studio Code or VSCode, and justifiably so — it's well-designed and fully-featured, and has a wealth of extensions (including one for Svelte (https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode), which provides syntax highlighting and diagnostic messages when you're writing components).

-# Creating a project
+# Creating a svelte + vite project

-We're going to use the Svelte + Vite template.
+We're going to use the `Svelte + Vite template`.
 You don't have to use a project template, but it means you have to do a lot less setup work.

 On the command line, navigate to where you want to create a new project, then type the following lines (you can paste the whole lot, but you'll develop better muscle memory if you get into the habit of writing each line out one at a time then running it):

 - `npm create vite@latest my-svelte-project -- --template svelte`
-- cd my-svelte-project
+- `cd my-svelte-project`
 - `npm install`

-✏ Note : You can replace --template svelte with --template svelte-ts, if you prefer TypeScript.
+✏ Note : If you prefer TypeScript, you can replace `--template svelte` with `--template svelte-ts`.

+`npm create vite@latest my-svelte-project -- --template svelte-ts`

-This creates a new directory, `my-svelte-project`, adds files from the create-vite/template-svelte template (https://github.com/vitejs/vite/tree/main/packages/create-vite/template-svelte), and installs a number of packages from npm.
+This creates a new directory, `my-svelte-project`, adds files from the `create-vite/template-svelte template` (https://github.com/vitejs/vite/tree/main/packages/create-vite/template-svelte), and installs a number of packages from npm.
 Open the directory in your text editor and take a look around.
-The app's 'source code' lives in the *src* directory, while the files your app can load are in public.
+The app's 'source code' lives in the `src` directory, while the files your app can load are in public.

 In the `package.json` file, there is a section called `"scripts"`.
 These scripts define shortcuts for working with your application — `dev`, `build` and `preview`.
 To launch your app in development mode, type the following:

-`npm run dev`
+- `npm run dev`

 Running the dev script starts a program called `Vite`.
 Vite's job is to take your application's source files, pass them to other programs (including Svelte, in our case) and convert them into the code that will actually run when you open the application in a browser.